Gaya, Nigeria: Geography

-There are two distinct seasons—the dry and the rainy—that are experienced by the 613 square kilometer Gaya Local Government Area.
-At an average temperature of 33 degrees Celsius, the Local Government Area is situated at an elevation of approximately 415 meters above sea level.
+There are two distinct seasons—the dry and the rainy—that are experienced by the 613 square kilometre or 237 square mile Gaya Local Government Area.
+At an average temperature of 33 degrees Celsius or 91 degrees Fahrenheit, the Local Government Area is situated at an elevation of approximately 415 m above sea level.
 An average of 12 km/h is the wind speed in Gaya Local Government Area.